civilservicelgbt/civilservicelgbt.github.io/_publications/2023-05-16-candidate-statements.md

 An election for the chair of the Civil Service LGBT+ Network has been called, following the [resignation of the incumbent chair](/news/2023/04/14/chair-stepping-down-john-peart/).

 4 nominations were received before the close of nominations.
-The are therefore 5 candidates for this election, including 're-open nominations'.
+There are therefore 5 candidates for this election, including 're-open nominations'.

 - Eamon Evans
 - Ross Starkie